rapidsai/docs/install/install.md

 2. Install the [latest NVIDIA Drivers](https://www.nvidia.com/download/index.aspx){: target="_blank"} on the Windows host.
 3. Install latest Docker Desktop for Windows
 4. Log in to the WSL2 Linux instance.
-5. Generate and run the RAPIDS `docker pull` and `docker run` commands based on your desired configuration using the RAPIDS [Release Selector](#selector).
+5. Generate and run the RAPIDS `docker` command based on your desired configuration using the RAPIDS [Release Selector](#selector).
 6. Inside the Docker instance, run this code to check that the RAPIDS installation is working:
 	```
 	import cudf